CBH2021/protein-language-challenge/README.rst

 ================
 If you have setup the benchmarking system correctly, then everytime you do a github push then a docker image will automatically be pushed to https://biolib.com/<YourTeam-abcd>/<TeamName>.
 There is not a limit for how many submissions you can do, but I would recommend to only submit if the newest model predicts better than the previous.

+Please follow the steps laid out in the following notion document to setup your repo to submit automatically, when a commit is pushed to `main`: https://www.notion.so/Benchmarking-System-46bfaeea0119490cb611688b493c589a

 Before a submission it is important that you edit the Dockerfile and .dockerignore:

 Dockerfile